cellulove/cellulove.github.io/_posts/2020-08-17-thymicgalaxy.markdown

 The center of the thyroid lobule contains hassal's corpuscles which are very esinophilic and by itself also looks like a another galaxy 😊

+The thymus is the school of the T lymphocytes 😎

 Thymus H&E x100